Andorfim/Andorfim/README.md

 A little about places of study:

-1. ITMO University 2021-2025 (B.S.)
+1. ITMO University 2021-2025 (BSc)
-   (Scientific educational center of photonics)
+   (Photonics and Optoinformatics program)
+3. Skolkovo Institute of Science and Technology 2025 - current (MSc) (Photonics and Quantum Materials program)